-It makes me very happy that Big Boi (formerly of OutKast), one of my favorite rappers, is a huge fan of Kate Bush.
-I can’t help but smile as I imagine 13-year-old Antwon Patton walking around Atlanta with “Babooshka” playing on repeat on his walkman, utterly lost in his headphones.
+It makes me very happy that Big Boi (of OutKast), one of my favorite rappers, is a huge fan of Kate Bush.
+I can’t help but smile as I imagine 13-year-old Antwon Patton walking around Atlanta with "Babooshka" playing on repeat on his walkman, utterly lost in his headphones.

-I always love hearing musicians talk about their influences, because so often they mention artists you wouldn’t expect them to listen to — artists from totally different genres or styles.
+I always love hearing musicians talk about their influences, because so often they mention artists you wouldn't expect them to listen to — artists from totally different genres or styles.
 Banjo players who love metal.
 Metal guitarists who love opera.
-And, well, hip-hop prodigies who love experimental glam-rock.
+And, in Big Boi's case, hip-hop geniuses who love experimental glam-rock.

 But every time I've ever mentioned this to a musician friend, their reply is almost always the same: Give it a little more time, they say.
 You gotta listen to (list of three albums), and pay attention to how they handled the vocal harmonies.
 Nobody else was doing that back then, and The New Pornographers totally wouldn't be here without them.

 So, where I dismissed ABBA on the first listen, my more talented friends instead tried to understand.
 They were curious.
 They found a way to connect to it, and then learn from it.
 In the end, I think, that's how an artist grows.

 I'm realizing, more and more, that being a musician, or writer, or designer, or whatever — somebody who makes things — is as much about how you experience others' work as it is about your own craft.
 It's a willingness to see everything as grist for the mill, a kind of relentlessly open attitude.
 A desire to understand and connect rather than criticize, no matter how different or strange.